Mothradical/pinterest-data-pipeline708/README.md

 user_posting_emulation_streaming.py: This Python file emulates the processing of data to a Kinesis Data Stream by pulling random records from an online database and separating them with a PartitionKey.
 Database credentials are stored in a separate yaml file.

-load_s3_to_databricks.py: This python file contains code used in Databricks to read from an AWS S3 bucket, then clean and query that data.
+load_s3_to_databricks.py: This Python file contains code used in Databricks to read from an AWS S3 bucket, then clean and query that data.

 load_kinesis_to_databricks.py: This file is used to read streaming data from AWS Kinesis, then transform and clean that data before uploading it to Delta tables.